 IDN Advanced Dry Needling Course – Phoenix, AZ

-The IDN Advanced Neurologic Dry Needling for Pain Management and Performance Enhancement course is designed for licensed healthcare professionals specialized in treating musculoskeletal pain and dysfunction.
-This is one of a kind course providing original information that can only be acquired through our institute.
-The participant will be provided with a deeper understanding of the physiologic and therapeutic effects of dry needling on inflammation, circulation, reducing neuromuscular pain and performance enhancement.
-Integration of electrical nerve stimulation (ENS) and vacuum therapy (cupping) will be included as an adjunct to dry needling treatment.
-This primarily lab-based course focuses on assuring safe and effective advanced dry needling skills with emphasis on clinical decision-making.
+The Advanced Neurologic Dry Needling for Pain Management and Performance Enhancement course is designed for licensed healthcare professionals that have a desire to elevate their treatment of musculoskeletal pain and dysfunction.
+This one of a kind course provides original information that can only be acquired through our institute.
+The participant will be provided with a deeper understanding of the physiologic and therapeutic effects of dry needling.
+Negative effects of neurogenic inflammation and microcirculation abnormalities will be discussed enhancing participants understanding for applying dry needling using the peripheral nerve mapping concept.
+Advanced neurological and musculoskeletal concepts, needling techniques and treatments will be presented and practiced in this primarily lab-based course.
+The integration of electrical nerve stimulation (ENS) will be emphasized as an important adjunct to dry needling treatment.
+Focus is on assuring safe and effective advanced dry needling skills with sound clinical decision-making.

 Participants will be required to complete a pre-course multiple choice assessment based on the foundation course material and clinically relevant questions.
-At the conclusion of the course participants are required to pass a practical examination based on a clinical case study demonstrating clinical reasoning and decision-making related to the Advanced course concepts.
-A passing score of 80% is required to be considered Certified in Integrative Dry Needling (CIDN).
+On the final afternoon of the course, participants are required to take and pass a practical examination based on a clinical case study.
+The goal is for the participants to demonstrate sound clinical reasoning and decision-making specifically related to the Advanced course concepts.
+A passing score of =/> 80% is required on both exams to become Certified in Integrative Dry Needling (CIDN).

 Pre-requisite: Completion of Neurologic Dry Needling for Pain Management & Sports Rehabilitation.